 In a series of high profile Supreme Court cases including the significant Worcester v.
 Georgia decision, the Cherokee won their rights.
 However, President Jackson refused to enforce the court’s ruling, and the Cherokee were left on their own.

-After the fraudulent Treaty of New Echota was signed by a minority faction of the Cherokee in 1835, removal was inevitable.
+Removal was inevitable after a minority faction of the Cherokee signed the fraudulent Treaty of New Echota in 1835.
 The forced and unjust relocation of the Cherokee in 1838 led to much suffering and death along the Trail of Tears.

 The Significance of the Five Civilized Tribes